JSensebe/jsensebe.github.io/projects/space-chimps.md

 ---

 ## **Overview**
-*Space Chimps* on Nintendo DS was a mix of minigames and level‑based gameplay built under tight constraints and minimal documentation.
-Many of the sections I owned had only a **single paragraph** of design description, requiring me to invent the gameplay, visual effects, and technical approach myself.
+*Space Chimps* on Nintendo DS was a mix of flying minigames and level‑based gameplay built under tight constraints and minimal documentation.
+I was given ownership of all the flying sequences, which had only a **single paragraph** of design description and a **simple sketch**, requiring me to invent the gameplay, visual effects, and technical approach myself.

 Several of my levels required the DS to do something it was not designed to do: **render 3D on both screens simultaneously**.
 Achieving this required engine‑level modifications, custom rendering tricks, and close collaboration with the art team to ensure assets matched the gameplay and technical requirements.